AriaKillebrewBruehl/senior-thesis/README.md

 ## Version 1

-This version of the `caboodle` program (called `caboodle` because it is the whole kitten caboodle) is fully automated.
+This version of the `caboodle` program (called `caboodle` because it is the whole kit and caboodle) is fully automated.
 The only user input is the input image.
 All parameters to edge detection, isophote detection, offset map generation, etc. are hardcoded using the parameters specified in the papers I followed.

 To run the program: